 What is it Used to Treat?

-Needling can be used for a while range of purposes but in the beauty industry it’s employed to reduce acne scarring, pigmentation & dark spots.
-Lucky old me, I had the trifecta.
+Needling can be used for a while range of purposes but in the beauty industry, it’s employed to reduce acne scarring, pigmentation & dark spots.
+When you look back, this industry has come a long way, with the kind of aesthetic devices australia (and other countries, of course) that are now available on the market.
+And fortunately for us, cosmetic professionals have started using some of the best in cosmetic aesthetic technology to provide better patient care.
 Since my last treatment (& trust me I am not just saying this or even getting paid to say this!)
-I have noticed a visible reduction in my old scars, the pigmentation that I didn’t even know was there and all of my red spotting from old breakouts!
+I have noticed a visible reduction in my old scars, the pigmentation that I didn’t even know was there, and all of my red spotting from old breakouts!
+I am so grateful for all these new technologies.
 The red spotting was probably my main concern going into this.
 I am guilty of picking at breakouts so I was left with some inflamed spots that were hanging around LONG after the breakout had healed.
-So the reduction of these red marks has been the most noticeable & pleasing result from needling for me.
-It also helped to reduce the size of my pores which equals less blackheads.
+So the reduction of these red marks has been the most noticeable & pleasing result of needling for me.
+It also helped to reduce the size of my pores which equals fewer blackheads.
 Happy days!

 How Much Does it Cost?